Pickersgill/light-up-gifs/readme.md

 Designed for use with Python 3.8.
 For usage help use ```python3.8 gifi.py -h```

+I know this is lazy, but there are some variables in the ```gifi.py``` file (UNIT and LIGHT) that change the grid square size and colour of the light propogation.

 If anything breaks, feel free to post an issue or contact me.